altocodenl/acweb/blog/20200720-one-thing-well.md

 > “Once you’ve built something of value, your marketing isn’t telling people what it is; they’re smart enough to figure that out, telling them how they can use it.”
 [3]

-> “What we call profit being the reward for understanding an aspect of human nature ahead of the competition.
+> “What we call profit being the reward for understanding an aspect of human nature ahead of the competition."
 [4]

 Focus on solving one thing well.
 Focus on helping people become better versions of themselves.
 Tell them how they can use it.